 All trap catches are recorded as the traps are serviced and the tallies are summarised in the tables below.
 Catch rates increased initially as the management area was extended, and then as trap density was increased and traps and lures improved.
 Catch rates are now approximately constant as residents have been removed and invaders are caught.
 Detailed results indicate that most pests are now caught near the boundaries.

 All the rats caught in the forest are ship rats, Rattus rattus.
-Norway rats, R. norvegicus, may occasionally be caught at the forest edges but they are difficult to identify from the deteriorated remains in a trap and rat species are not recorded.
+Norway rats, R. norvegicus may occasionally be caught at the forest edges but they are difficult to distinguish from the deteriorated remains in a trap and rat species are not recorded.
 Mice, Mus musculus and hedgehogs, Erinaceus europaeus are known to predate native invetebrates and the nests of ground-nesting birds but are not targeted at this stage.
 Mice are a bycatch in rat traps throughout and hedgehogs are a bycatch in mustelid traps at the forest edges.